Is Weed Legal in Georgia? Georgia Marijuana Laws Explained

 The medical marijuana statutes produced in 2017 and 2018 through two legislative bills approved by Governor Nathan Deal and the Legislature were highly conservative and flawed.
 Another bill passed in 2016 allowed for lower THC medical cannabis oil to be used for a restrictive list of medical conditions.
 This progression of new laws provides hope that Georgia will one day generate billions of dollars in tax revenues from taxing cannabis.

-As of 2021, penalties for marijuana possession in Atlanta have gone against the grain of weed laws in Georgia.
-In following the lead of progressive areas like Portland, Maine, Atlanta has chosen not to add criminal records for teens and young adults who use cannabis in small amounts.
-For small, personal-use amounts of marijuana, offenders in Atlanta are issued a summons for possession of weed for a future court date instead of being arrested.
+As of 2021, penalties for marijuana possession in Georgia have gone against the grain of weed laws in Georgia.
+In following the lead of progressive areas like Portland, Maine, Georgia has chosen not to add criminal records for teens and young adults who use cannabis in small amounts.
+For small, personal-use amounts of marijuana, offenders in Georgia are issued a summons for possession of weed for a future court date instead of being arrested.

 Are Marijuana Possession and Usage Legal in Georgia?
 No, except for strict medical marijuana laws, all other forms of possession, usage, and cultivation of marijuana are illegal in Georgia.